 Skillful Craftsman Education Technology Limited, or Skillful Craftsman, is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or the VIE, which involves unique risks to investors.
 Neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, Wuxi Kingway Technology Co., Ltd. The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where PRC law prohibits direct foreign investment in the operating companies in China.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet-based businesses, including online education services.
 Accordingly, these businesses are operated by the VIE.
-Skillful Craftsman does not own these operations but relies on contractual arrangements among Skillful Craftsman Network Technology (Wuxi) Limited, or the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive the economic benefits of the VIE that potentially could be significant to the VIE and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
-Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
+Skillful Craftsman does not own these operations but relies on contractual arrangements among Skillful Craftsman Network Technology (Wuxi) Limited, or the WFOE, the VIE and the VIE's nominee shareholders.
+Because of these contractual arrangements and Skillful Craftsman's direct ownership in the WFOE, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
 Investors in our ordinary shares are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company, and may never hold equity interests in the Chinese operating companies.